Chapter 6 Conveyance & Transportation Issues

 INTERNATIONAL PET RESCUE AND ADOPTION

 Although done with the best of intentions, rescuing and importing stray animals from foreign countries can create human health risks.
-Travelers are at an increased risk for possible bites and scratches among fearful and stressed animals, which may result in injury or exposure to infectious disease.
+Travelers are at an increased risk for possible bites and scratches from fearful and stressed animals, which may result in injury or exposure to infectious disease.
 Animals that are infected with zoonotic diseases might not show any outward signs of being ill.
 Therefore, all rescued animals should be examined by a licensed veterinarian both before departure and after arrival in the United States.
 If the intent of travel is to rescue animals, participants should discuss rabies preexposure prophylaxis with their health care providers.

 IMPORTATION OF LIVE ANIMALS